stooged/PI-Pwn/README.md

 It aso supports internet access after pwn and access to ftp, klog and binloader servers launched by goldhen.<br>
 A dns blocker is also installed and used to prevent updates.<br>

-The <a href=https://www.raspberrypi.com/products/raspberry-pi-4-model-b/>Raspberry Pi 4</a> and <a href=https://www.raspberrypi.com/products/raspberry-pi-5/>Raspberry Pi 5</a> can act as a virtual flash drive to the console if the pi is plugged into the console usb port removing the need for as flash drive to load payloads.<br>
+The <a href=https://www.raspberrypi.com/products/raspberry-pi-4-model-b/>Raspberry Pi 4</a> and <a href=https://www.raspberrypi.com/products/raspberry-pi-5/>Raspberry Pi 5</a> can act as a virtual flash drive to the console if the pi is plugged into the console usb port removing the need for a flash drive to load payloads.<br>

 <br>